 Labour's Lisa Nandy and Yvonne Fovargue secured resounding victories in a night of few shocks across the borough.

-Jo Platt also secured the Leigh seat in a clean sweep for Jeremy Corbyn's party.
+Jo Platt also secured the Leigh seat in clean sweep for Labour.
 For more on the Leigh result click here

 Lisa Nandy retained her Wigan seat with a 62 per cent share of the vote, an increase from the previous election.